 John D. Mendlein, Ph.D., J.D. has served as our Vice Chairman of the Board since November 2011 and a director since April 2008.
 He also previously served as our Chief Executive Officer, as well as the founding Chairman of the Board and Chief Science Officer.
-Dr. Mendlein also serves as Executive Chairman and Chief Executive Officer of a Tyr Pharma, Inc., a biopharmaceutical company, positions he has held since July 2010 and September 2011, respectively.
-He also holds board positions with Moderna Therapeutics, Inc., Pronutrio Biosciences, Inc. and The BIO (Biotechnology Industry Organization) emerging companies board.
-Dr. Mendlein previously served from 2005 to 2008 as the Chief Executive Officer of Adnexus Therapeutics, Inc., a biopharmaceutical company, which was purchased by Bristol-Myers Squibb (BMY) in 2008.
+Dr. Mendlein also serves as a member of the board and as Chief Executive Officer of a Tyr Pharma, Inc., a biopharmaceutical company, positions he has held since July 2010 and September 2011, respectively.
+From July 2010 to December 2015, Dr. Mendlein also served as Executive Chairman of the Board of Directors for a Tyr Pharma, Inc. He also holds board positions with Pronutria Biosciences, Inc., an amino acid biologics company, The BIO (Biotechnology Industry Organization) emerging companies board, Editas Medicine, Inc., a genome editing company, and Moderna Therapeutics, Inc., an mRNA therapeutics company.
+Dr. Mendlein previously served from 2005 to 2008 as the Chief Executive Officer of Adnexus Therapeutics, Inc., a biopharmaceutical company, which was purchased by Bristol-Myers Squibb

+(BMY) in 2008.
 Dr. Mendlein also served on the board of directors of Monogram Biosciences, Inc., an HIV and oncology diagnostic company that was acquired by Laboratory Corporation of America Holdings in 2009.
-Before that, he served as Chairman and Chief Executive Officer of Affinium Pharmaceuticals Ltd. (acquired by Debiopharm Group) from 2000 to 2005, and board member, General Counsel and Chief Knowledge Officer at Aurora Bioscience Corporation from August 1996 to September 2001.
+Before that, he served as Chairman and Chief Executive Officer of Affinium Pharmaceuticals Ltd. (acquired by Debiopharm Group) from 2000 to 2005, and board member, General Counsel and Chief Knowledge Officer at Aurora Bioscience Corporation (acquired by Vertex Pharmaceuticals, Inc.) from August 1996 to September 2001.
 Dr. Mendlein holds a Ph.D. in physiology and biophysics from the University of California, Los Angeles, a J.D. from the University of California, Hastings College of the Law, and a B.S. in biology from the University of Miami.